jonlpersson/ed-latimore/site/_posts/2021-10-11-how-to-increase-willpower.md

 Everyone wants more out of life: more money, more muscles, more mating.
 But few people summon the strength to make a dent in their reality.
 This discrepancy isn’t usually due to a lack of intelligence or a series of bad luck, but rather, a lack of willpower.

 Willpower is the ability to do what needs to be done to get where you want to go, even if it’s hard and you don’t want to follow through.
-The difficulty of a task is irrelevant in direct relation to the personal importance of that task's outcome.
+The difficulty of a task is irrelevant in direct relation to the personal importance of that task’s outcome.

 You need to take action and make hard decisions that align with your short-term and long-term goals.
 And you need to be able to do it daily, regardless of any difficult feelings or distractions that come up along the way.
 Impulsive individuals who cannot control their actions get nowhere.

-Unfortunately, there are an infinite number of short-term temptations in today's world that can derail our true desires.
+Unfortunately, there are an infinite number of short-term temptations in today’s world that can derail our true desires.
 Without willpower, it’s easy to stop striving and settle for the comforts of modern life.
 When things get hard and our goals don’t immediately transpire, things like marijuana, alcohol, free internet porn, and fast food all act as comforting alternatives that pacify our dissatisfaction in the moment.

 But you’ve already been down that road, and you know it leads to a dead end.
 This article will show you how to increase willpower fast so you can begin to make things happen in your life.